UbaidRaja/report/README.md

 There are a couple of Test cases that will run with this command.

 * If you want to run this project as a Java application, goto App.java inside com.wcf.report package and run it, it will ask for Year as an input

+Documentation is generated and can be viewed inside doc folder on the root.

 # Clarifications
 The original data present in the CellPhoneUsageByMonth.csv had date column, so I have partitioned data on these following columns